An Introduction to the Velebit Hiking Trail (Velebitski Planinarski Put)

 The Velebit is the largest mountain range in Croatia, stretching for 90 miles (145 km) along the Adriatic and separating the coast from the interior of the country.
 A member of the Dinaric Alps, the Velebit boasts two National Parks – North Velebit National Park (Nacionali park Sjeverni Velebit) to the north and Paklenica National Park to the south.
 The rest of the mountain range is protected as a nature park.

-I first learned about the Velebit in the book Walks and Treks in Croatia by Rudolf Abraham.
-His descriptions of this majestic mountain range had me itching to check it out for myself.
-So, while Daniel and I were staying in the town of Zadar, I took the bus to Paklenica National Park one day to do some hiking.
+I first learned about the Velebit mountains in the book Walks and Treks in Croatia by Rudolf Abraham.
+His descriptions of this majestic mountain range had me itching to visit the mountains for myself.

-Velebit Hiking Trail: Starigrad-Paklenica to the Paklenica Mountain Hut
+My Experience Hiking from Starigrad-Paklenica to the Paklenica Mountain Hut

-- From the town of Starigrad-Paklenica to the Paklenica National Park entrance
+- Starigrad-Paklenica to the Paklenica National Park entrance – .9 miles/1.5 km

-- From the park entrance to the parking lot following the Pjeskarica Educational Trail
+- Park entrance to the parking lot via the Pjeskarica Educational Trail – .9 miles/1.5 km

 Section 1: Starigrad-Paklenica to the Paklenica National Park Entrance